justmat/silos/README.md

 * midi keyboard mode - play notes to tune pitches? round robin type voice allocation? needs more thought. (should note on/off dictate gate on/off of voices?)
 * grid mode for snapshot sequencing
 * distinct arc drawings depending on control mappings (several options could be lifted from [larc](https://github.com/justmat/larc))
+* functions - think teletype scripts, triggerable by pressing the function keys (f1 - f12) - maybe triggerable from midi as well?